dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 __End-to-end deployment__

 The deployment of an hICN stack in endpoints is the preferred option and offers the full range of benefits.
-The hICN network stack and forwarder are available through two reference implementations based on the CICN project {{CICN}}.
+Both the hICN forwarder and the transport stack are available as reference implementations based on the CICN project {{CICN}}.
+They are both designed to facilitate insertion on routers and end-user devices thanks to implementation in user space, one targetting high-performance, the other aiming at wide support from major vendors including iOS, Android, Linux, MacOSX and Windows.

 __Network-contained deployment__